Sunday, November 23, 2008

 >>> Ref.
 VedaBase => Madhya 22.54

-Devotional service is the desire-tree able to fulfil all the desires of all living entities.
-Daksa and Dhruva Maharaja had a personal motivation to take to devotional service, still just by the mercy of a pure devotee, they satisfied their personal ambitions and simultaneously pleased the Lord.
-Srila Prabhupada gave us a sacrificial arena called ISKCON in which everyone can take part as a worker or as a sacrificer.
+Devotional service is a desire tree able to fulfil all the desires of all living entities.
+Daksa and Dhruva Maharaja had a personal motivation to take to devotional service.
+Yet just by the mercy of a pure devotee, they satisfied their personal ambitions and simultaneously pleased the Lord.
+Srila Prabhupada gave us a sacrificial arena called ISKCON, in which everyone can take part as a worker or as a sacrificer.
 It depends on us to decide which role we want to play.
 But ultimately Krishna will accept our sacrifice only if Srila Prabhupada is duly honoured and becomes pleased.

 This essay was originally submitted for assessment during the third year of the Bhakti-vaibhava course at VIHE, fourth canto of Bhagavatam, on 27/08/04, and very badly criticized for criticizing…